forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 - **For the detailed documentation, visit the [SFDMU Help Center](https://help.sfdmu.com)**
 ----
 **The advanced Salesforce Data Loader SFDX Plugin (SFDMU) will assist you to populate your org (scratch/development/sandbox/production) with data imported from another org or CSV files.
 Supports Delete, Insert, Update and Upsert for multiple related sObjects.**<br />
-**This repository contains the the Desktop UI App helps you to create SFDMU plugin configuration files from the simple and intuitive UI.**

 ----
+### About this App.
+**This application can help you to create SFDMU plugin configuration files from the simple and intuitive UI.**

 ### When can this Application be very useful ?